gdikov/SpikingStereoMatching/README.md

 # Spiking Stereo Matching

-**Update: hybrid stereo matching**
+**Update:**
 The SNN architecture presented here is reimplemented in a cleaner and more efficient way in [hybrid-stereo-matching](https://github.com/gdikov/hybrid-stereo-matching).
-Although the latter repository is dedicated to a slightly different algorithm, the SNN is essentially the same and all experiments from [1] can be reproduced using suitable configuration files.
+Although the latter repository is dedicated to a slightly different task, the SNN is essentially the same and all experiments from [1] can be reproduced using suitable configuration files.
 For more details on how to do this, see the subsection *SNN only* in *Running custom experiments* described in the README there.